willem0boone/resample_zarr/README.md

 - Sea surface salinity ()
 - Bathymetry (depth in m)

 The thresholds for all variables can be adopted using slider widgets.
 On any changing parameter, the suitability map is updated and rendered in the viewer.
 Using a time slider, environmental parameters for several future climate scenarios can be accessed and converted in suitability maps.
+This work is available on this [GitHub page](https://github.com/willem0boone/Edito_model_viewer).

 #### Data formatting
 The environmental variable dataset used by the smartviewer, need to be provided in a specific format.
 To create this dataset, different sources and storage from Edito data lake are used.
 Two pipelines were required:
 - Downscaling large .zarr datasets to lower resolution.
 E.g. the bathymetry dataset is around 20GB, which is to large for the demonstrator purpose.
 - Creating pyramids in which each level has increasing resolution (for optimal zooming/rendering).

+This work is available on this [GitHub page](https://github.com/willem0boone/Edito_resampling_datasets)

 ## How to use
 - resampling: package, pip install & documentation will follow.